snailtort/IncDC/README.md

 # IncDC
 The incremental DC discovery algorithm, developed in this submission.

+## Hydra and DCFinder
+[Hydra (resp.
+DCFinder)](https://github.com/HPI-Information-Systems/metanome-algorithms) has been implemented by student(s) of the information systems group at the Hasso-Plattner-Institut (HPI) in the context of the Metanome project.
+We are really grateful for the open source implementaion of Hydra and DCFinder.

 ## Dataset
 This folder stores all the experiment datasets, which can be split into original dataset D and incremental data set △D.